-Stock futures rise on US-China trade deal hopes
+Stocks rise on US-China trade deal hopes

-Equity futures were rising Monday on optimism that a trade deal between the U.S. and China is drawing closer.
+Stocks were rising Monday on optimism that a trade deal between the U.S. and China is drawing closer.

 Continue Reading Below